Rami Malek explains how he dug deep to find Freddie Mercury

 “You believe he’s Freddie,” May said.

-“I spent so hard fighting to get ‘Bohemian Rhapsody’ into ‘Wayne’s World’ that I thought there was unbelievable irony, and such a crazy honour,” Meyers said.
+“I spent so hard fighting to get ‘Bohemian Rhapsody’ into ‘Wayne’s World’ that I thought there was unbelievable irony, and such a crazy honour,” Myers said.

 Follow John Carucci at http://www.twitter.com/jacarucci

-Note: This story has been updated to correct the spelling of ‘Myers.’